lenincompres/DOM.js/README.md

 ### Set the Head

 Just as any element, you may invoke the **set** method on the head element.
 Many of its properties can be set directly.
-I will even link fonts.
+It will even link fonts and make them available as font-family styles.

 ```javascript
 document.head.set({